 (for stories about the animal, not about the golfer)

-Or because that latter string of search words would exclude stories about tigers living in the woods, an even better search would be:
+But because that latter string of search words would exclude stories about tigers living in the woods, an even better search might be:

 tiger AND NOT golf